alexscar99/blog_app_flask/README.md

-# blog_app_flask
+# FlaskBlog
-Blogging App Built with Python using Flask
+- Blogging App Built with Python using Flask and SQLite